-The Company leases certain property under various operating lease arrangements that expire over the next seven years.
+The Company leases certain property under various operating lease arrangements.
 These leases generally provide the Company with the option to renew the lease at the end of the lease term.
-For the years ended December 31, 2011, 2010 and 2009, the Company had lease expense of \$36.3 million, \$34.2 million and \$34.6 million, respectively.
+For the years ended December 31, 2012, 2011 and 2010, the Company had lease expense of \$39.3 million, \$36.3 million and \$34.2 million, respectively.

-Future minimum lease payments under these commitments are as follows:
+Future minimum lease payments under operating lease commitments are as follows: